ghga-de/epic-docs/70-common-furniture-beetle/technical_specification.md

 #### Delete Class

 This transformation shall delete a class from the schema.
-All objects of this class type in the data shall also be removed, including their references from other classes.
+All objects of this class type in the data shall also be removed, including all references in all classes that are of the type of the deleted class.

 Example Config: